 Despite previous differences within his own party, Trump said, “Republicans are going to be great and lead the charge along with the Democrats.”
 He told reporters he had already spoken to Senator Mitch McConnell saying the Senate Majority Leader is totally onboard.”

-Following the shootings in El Paso and Dayton that left 31 people dead, the pressure to do something is mounting.
+Following several high profile mass shootings over the last 12 months, the pressure to do something is mounting.
 The debate with conservative rank is not whether something should be done but what.

 The NRA has contributed millions to several Republicans and President Trump and has been vocal in its opposition to most new gun control proposals.
 However, the gun lobby’s chief executive, Wayne LaPierre agrees that some federal gun control proposals “would make millions of law-abiding Americans less safe and less able to defend themselves and their loved ones.”

 Trump and McConnell discussed background checks and “red flag” laws last week as two of those options.
 The Senator told Louisville’s WHAS-AM those items for sure will be front and center as we see what we can come together on and pass.”

 Joe Biden has made it plain he will support nothing short of a ban on most weapons, but Trump has made it plain a ban on semi-automatic weapons like the AR15 is not on the table.